Glass bricks are commonly used indoors such as in kitchens and bathrooms, but they have uses outdoors as well.

 Its beauty can be admired outside on the patio and inside the house.

-The downside is that it is difficult to see through the window unless clear block are chosen.
+The downside is that it is difficult to see through the window unless a clear block is chosen.
 Privacy can still be achieved by using curtains.
 Another downside is that the window cannot be opened to allow the breeze to come in.